Stride, Inc.: School assessment

 The National Education Policy Center regularly conducts studies of the performance of Stride and other for-profit virtual schools including Connections Academy (a subsidiary of Pearson Education).

 A study at Western Michigan University and the National Education Policy Center found that only a third of K12's schools achieved Adequate Yearly Progress (AYP), which is required for public schools by the federal No Child Left Behind (NCLB) legislation.
-According to the Times, "By almost every educational measure, the Agora Cyber Charter School [a school run by K12] is failing."
+According to the New York Times, "By almost every educational measure, the Agora Cyber Charter School [a school run by K12] is failing."
 In Pennsylvania, 42% of Agora students tested at grade level or better in math, compared with 75% of students statewide.
 52% of Agora students tested at grade level or better in reading, compared with 72% statewide.
 Nonetheless, Agora brought K12 $72 million in the 2011 school year – more than 10% of K12's revenue.
 Agora terminated its contract with K12 in 2014.
-Proponents argue that such statistics are undermined by the fact that a significant proportion of newly enrolled students begin several grade levels behind because of an alleged failure of brick and mortar schools.
+Proponents argue that such statistics are undermined by the fact that a significant proportion of newly enrolled students begin several grade levels behind because of a failure of brick and mortar schools.
 Education reformers such as United States Secretary of Education Arne Duncan, have further stated that AYP is not an accurate measure of a school's performance and estimated that under NCLB, as many as "82 percent of America's schools could be labeled 'failing'".